fabiodallazen/sales_taxes/README.md

 1. **File Reading**
     - Instead of reading the entire file into memory (`File.readlines`), the application uses `File.foreach`.
     - This reads **one line at a time**, feeding it directly to the parser.
+    - Now it's possible to process large files without loading the entire file into memory.

 2. **Parsing**
     - Each line is parsed incrementally using `Parser.parse_line`.